vivekgoswami7383/accountly-frontend/README.md

-# mantis-react-ts
+# accountly-react-ts

-Web theme with name as 'Mantis'.
-Its name of insect but we derived it from two popular UI framework, Material-UI and Ant Design (M-Ant-is).
-It provides best features from each.
+Web theme with name as 'Accountly'.
+A modern accounting and business management system built with React and TypeScript.
+It provides best features from Material-UI and Ant Design frameworks.
 Follows design principle of AntDesign and uses the Component of Material-UI.